flarehotspot/sdk-utils/sdk/mkdocs/docs/api/plugin-api.md

 ### Dir

-It returns the absolute path of the plugin's installtion directory.
+It returns the absolute path of the plugin's installation directory.

 ```go
 dir := api.Dir()